bgkf/Okta_Workflows/Breached-Password-Event.md

 PROCESS DETAILS<br>
 1. A breached credential event occurs and triggers the API endpoint.<br>
 2. Breached Password Okta Event [1].<br>
-   a.
-API endpoint for the event hook.<br>
+   - API endpoint for the event hook.<br>
 4. Breached Password Okta Event [2]<br>
    a.
 Get the details from the event.<br>
    b.
 Send a Slack message to the #team-security channel.<br>